-- 5 (1) This paragraph applies to any amount which a member is 20 required by a repayment direction to pay to the IPSA, but only when- - (a) it is no longer possible for there to be a relevant appeal, and - (b) all relevant appeals have been withdrawn or determined. - (2) A relevant appeal is - (a) an appeal under paragraph 3 brought before the end of the period mentioned in paragraph 3(2), or - (b) a further appeal in relation to the repayment direction which - (i) is brought before the end of the usual period for 30 bringing such an appeal, and - (ii) is an appeal against the determination of an appeal which was itself a relevant appeal. - (3) The IPSA may recover the amount by making deductions from - (a) any salary payable to the member under section 4; - (b) any allowances payable to the member under the MPs' allowances scheme. - (4) In England and Wales and Northern Ireland the amount is recoverable, if a county court so orders on the application of the Compliance Officer, as if it were payable under an order of that court. - (5) In Scotland the amount is recoverable as if the repayment direction were an extract registered decree arbitral bearing a warrant for execution issued by the sheriff court of any sheriffdom in Scotland.
+(1) This paragraph applies to any amount which a member is required by a repayment direction to pay to the IPSA, but only 5 when -(a) it is no longer possible for there to be a relevant appeal, and (b) all relevant appeals have been withdrawn or determined.
+(2) A relevant appeal is - an appeal under paragraph 3 brought before the end of the 10 period mentioned in paragraph 3(2), or a further appeal in relation to the repayment direction which is brought before the end of the usual period for (i) bringing such an appeal, and 15 is an appeal against the determination of an appeal which was itself a relevant appeal.
+(3) The IPSA may recover the amount by making deductions from - any salary payable to the member under section 4; any allowances payable to the member under the MPs' 20 allowances scheme.
+(4) In England and Wales and Northern Ireland the amount is recoverable, if a county court so orders on the application of the Compliance Officer, as if it were payable under an order of that court.
+25 (5) In Scotland the amount is recoverable as if the repayment direction were an extract registered decree arbitral bearing a warrant for execution issued by the sheriff court of any sheriffdom in Scotland.
+30 Part 2 PENALTIES (1) If sub-paragraph (3) or (4) applies to a member of the House of 6